 - How likely are we to meet our sales forecast?

-- ModelRisk Standard provides advanced Monte Carlo simulation in Excel.
+- Very fast Monte Carlo simulation in Excel

 In the same way that Excel is used for many different types of analysis, ModelRisk is used to assess the uncertainty in the numbers produced by the Excel model.
 Users have performed risks analyses with ModelRisk in a vast range of fields, to give answers to a huge range of questions, so summarizing what it can be used for is a difficult task, but here are the most common applications we have seen:

-- Finance – determining the amount to save in a pension fund to give a high level of assurance of a certain income
+- Financial risk analysis – determining the amount to save in a pension fund to give a high level of assurance of a certain income

-- Investment – determining the optimum portfolio for a given risk appetite (ModelRisk incorporates the World’s most powerful stochastic optimizer to help achieve this)
+- Investment risk analysis – determining the optimum portfolio for a given risk appetite (ModelRisk incorporates the World’s most powerful stochastic optimizer to help achieve this)

-- Engineering – assess the reliability of a system (ModelRisk incorporates many special lifetime distributions)
+- Engineering risk analysis – assess the reliability of a system (ModelRisk incorporates many special lifetime distributions)

-- Trading – determine the risk:return profile of a set of financial instruments (ModelRisk incorporates a very wide range of return distributions, time series models and correlation structures for this)
+- Trading risk analysis – determine the risk:return profile of a set of financial instruments (ModelRisk incorporates a very wide range of return distributions, time series models and correlation structures for this)

-- Cost estimation – determining the cost uncertainty of a project, perhaps with a profile over time
+- Cost estimation risk analysis – determining the cost uncertainty of a project, perhaps with a profile over time

-- Discounted cashflow – determining the expected return of an investment, or the probability of achieving a particular EBITDA or IRR
+- Discounted cashflow risk analysis – determining the expected return of an investment, or the probability of achieving a particular EBITDA or IRR

-- Epidemiology – assessing the risk of introduction or spread of a disease, or the sufficiency of resources to handle an epidemic
+- Epidemiology risk analysis – assessing the risk of introduction or spread of a disease, or the sufficiency of resources to handle an epidemic

-- Natural disaster – determining the number of ambulances and aircraft needed to be available to evacuate hospitals faced with an imminent tornado.
+- Natural disaster risk analysis – determining the number of ambulances and aircraft needed to be available to evacuate hospitals faced with an imminent tornado.